SaveTubaTeam/saveTuba/README.md

 ## Polyrepo Structure & Data Flow

 **In this section we will answer two questions:**
-1. How does the platform work?
+1. How does the Save Tuba platform work?
 2. Why have we architected the system this way?

 In order to answer our first question, let us consider the entire set of Save Tuba repositories.
 As of 2024 we have: